kingdonb/eks-cluster/CHEATSHEET.md

 We've got some VCluster definitions that are for CAPI.
 We need CAPI installed in order to take advantage of them.
-We may use these VClusters as a clean slate from which we can inherit some of the infrastructure that we just provisioned.
+We may use these VClusters as a clean slate through which we can inherit some of the infrastructure we just provisioned.

 ```
 $ clusterctl init --infrastructure vcluster